40net-cloud/fortinet-azure-solutions/FortiGate/ZTNAApplicationGateway/README.md

 end
 </code></pre>

-If you are select to use FortiClient EMS.
-This additional configuration will be passed:
+If you selected to use FortiClient EMS, this additional configuration will be passed:

 <pre><code>
 config endpoint-control fctems